Our Puppet Team

 You can see some of our performances below.

-The Team performed ‘Sounding Joy’ by Ellie Holcomb at their Christmas Eve Family Service.
+The Team performed ‘Sounding Joy’ by Ellie Holcomb at their Christmas Eve Family Service in 2023.
 This song looks back to the first Christmas Eve and says that joy like wings – the wings of the angels who came to bring the good news to the world that Jesus was going to be born in Bethlehem.

 It is Easter Sunday Morning and the puppets sing One, Two, Three Jesus is Alive by Yancy and Friends.